 Position 90 on v4, Position 50 on v3

 Position 180 on v4, Position 100 on v3

-The EZ-B v4 has high accuracy which results in 180 servo positions.
-The EZ-B v4 can control 24 servos simultaneously while it performs other various user specified tasks.
-If your servos draw more current then our specification sheet defines, the EZ-B may run out of power and reboot itself.
+For example, the EZ-Robot EZ-B v4 has high accuracy which results in 180 servo positions.
+The EZ-B v4 can control 24 servos simultaneously while it performs other various user-specified tasks.
+If your servos draw more current than our specification sheet defines, the EZ-B may run out of power and reboot itself.
 This is called a Brown-Out.
 To prevent brown-out with many servos, provide alternate power.
 Check the manual on how to do that.

 ARC handles the technical work for you.
 Merely specify the servo position and voila!